 Cerulean cataracts of congenital or childhood onset can be due to mutations in genes that encode various lens crystallins.
-Type 1 (CCA1; 115660) or ‘blue dot’ cerulean cataracts result from mutations in a gene located at 17q24 but its identity is as yet unknown.
+Type 1 (CCA1; 115660) or 'blue dot' cerulean cataracts result from mutations in a gene located at 17q24 but its identity is as yet unknown.
 Intriguingly, it is located in the same chromosomal vicinity as the galactokinase deficiency gene (GALK1).
-The lens opacities are inherited as an autosomal dominant.
-This gene, however, does not appear to code for any of the major structural proteins of the lens.
+The lens opacities follow an autosomal dominant pattern of transmission.
+The mutation, however, does not appear to involve a gene that codes for any of the major structural proteins of the lens.

 Type 2 (CCA2; 601547) results from mutations in the CRYBB2 gene (22q11.2-q12.2) encoding the beta-B2-crystallin protein.
 Inheritance is autosomal dominant.